 Build on the Auslan you learnt in the Certificate II with the Certificate III in Auslan.
 You will begin to consolidate your basic language skills to prepare for the next level Auslan courses.
 Completing a Certificate III course will open up more employment pathways within the community.

 Industry connections and resources

 You will have the opportunity to participate in a number of Deaf community-based activities and events.

 The Certificate III in Auslan is the continuation of a study pathway to becoming more fluent in Auslan.
-At the completion of Certificate II you could be expected to use their skills in these types of jobs:
+At the completion of this pre-vocational course you could be expected to use their skills in these types of jobs: